0cwa/ZuhausProto/project-plan.md

         [BE] Decryption (if needed again): Decrypt people.csv data.
         [BE] Update apartment_data.csv:
             [BE] For each assigned apartment, update Tenants with the number of assigned people.
             [BE] For each assigned apartment, update Allow Roommates.
 Logic: if all people in the assigned group had "Allow Roommates" checked AND Tenants < Number of Bedrooms, set to True.
 Otherwise False.
 Simpler: if Tenants == Number of Bedrooms, set apartment Allow Roommates to False.
-Otherwise, if the group that was assigned collectively expressed willingness for more roommates (e.g., based on their initial preference), set to True.
-If individuals, it's based on their single preference.
-This is still a bit fuzzy from the prompt "updates if the people there allow roommates".
-A simple rule: if the apartment is now full based on Number of Bedrooms, Allow Roommates becomes False.
-If not full, and the assigned tenants as a whole indicated they are open to more (e.g. all of them selected Allow Roommates), set to True.
-Otherwise, it becomes False.
-            Revised Simpler Logic for apartment_data.csv -> Allow Roommates update: After assignment, if Tenants == Number of Bedrooms, then Allow Roommates for that apartment becomes False.
 If Tenants < Number of Bedrooms, and the original people.csv entries for the assigned individuals all had Allow Roommates = True, then the apartment's Allow Roommates remains True.
 Otherwise, it becomes False.
         [BE] Update people.csv:
             [BE] For each assigned person, update their AssignedRoom column with the apartment name.
             [BE] For each assigned person, update their RequiredPayment column with their calculated payment amount.